Factsheet: Who qualifies for our support?

 - are ill

-- have a physical or mental impairment
+- have a physical or mental health condition

 - are dependent on alcohol or drugs